someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 ![Prometheus summed metrics](img/prometheus_summed_metrics.png)

-Nice, now we see how the total number of compute instances has changed over time.
+Nice, now we see how the total number of compute instances has changed over the last two weeks.
 However we lost absolutely all labels.
 No more accounts, region and instance type information.
 To get some information back, let's group the summed up averages by account.

 ```